My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

-It's rare that you'll find a practitioner who takes an approach like I do.
-Let me explain what this bioindividual, functional, and holistic means.
+It's rare to find a practitioner who takes the approach I do.
+Let me explain what bioindividual, functional, and holistic really mean, because these terms are often misunderstood or misused.

-First of all, just because someone uses the word holistic, doesn't mean that it's natural or that it encompasses enough to be effective.
+Here's something important to know: Just because someone uses the word "holistic" doesn't mean their approach is natural or comprehensive enough to be truly effective.

-Second, just because someone calls themselves a "functional medicine practitioner" doesn't mean they take a natural or holistic approach.
-A physician or health practitioner can get some training in functional testing and call themselves functional medicine practitioners if they choose to do so.
+Similarly, just because someone calls themselves a "functional medicine practitioner" doesn't mean they take a natural or holistic approach.
+A physician or health practitioner can get some training in functional testing and call themselves a functional medicine practitioner if they choose to.
+But that alone doesn't tell the whole story.

 Holistic healing is not simply an alternative approach.
-Nor is it simply an approach that is all natural.
+Nor is it simply an approach that's all natural.

 The way your genes express themselves is affected by the environment to which you're exposed.